Tanzania’s mobile money penetration reached 53% with 29.7 million mobile money subscriptions in 2020 for a transaction value of USD 81 bln.

 By the beginning of 2016, Tanzania was the first country in the world to achieve full interoperability, i.e. the ability of users of different mobile money providers to transact directly with each other.

 International interoperability is also a reality in Tanzania thanks to the partnerships of mobile money operators with international money transfer services like MoneyGram and Western Union.

 Vodacom Tanzania also allows for operator-to-operator international money transfer interoperability through its partnerships with Safaricom in Kenya.

-In 2013, B-Pesa was introduced to Tanzania.
-B-Pesa is Tanzania’s first prepaid card.
+In 2013, B-Pesa was introduced in Tanzania becoming the first prepaid card in the country.
 This card allows a customer to transact at any B-Pesa member bank or any B-PESA merchant.

 B-Pesa allows the customer to have the flexibility of card to card transfers, dispense cash, deposit cash, and pay bills.

 BitPesa, an online platform to convert digital currency such as bitcoin into local African currencies, expanded to Tanzania in November 2015.